kili-technology/kili-python-sdk/docs/sdk/tutorials/finetuning_dinov2.md

     100

-Below, we prepare the pipeline that loads the images and apply some transformations:
+Below, we prepare the pipeline that loads the images and applies some data augmentation.
+Data augmentation is a technique that consists of applying random transformations to the images to artificially increase the size of the dataset.
+This technique is very useful when the dataset is small, since it allows the model to see more images during training.

+For example, we can apply random horizontal and vertical flips and random rotations to the images:

 ```python